-To be eligible for consortium registration in any given term, a full-time student must be registered for a minimum of 8 semester hours at Madonna University.
-Part-time students must be registered for a minimum of 6 semester hours, at least 3 of which must be at Madonna University.
+To be eligible for consortium registration in any given semester, a full-time student must be registered for a minimum of 8 semester hours at Madonna University.
+Part-time students must be registered for a minimum of 3 semester hours at Madonna University.